-Please Note: I currently have limited availability on Tuesdays only.
+Please Note: I currently have limited availability on Tuesdays and Fridays only.

 I believe counselling provides the opportunity to share problems, concerns and difficulties in privacy and confidence, with a trained, experienced professional who has the time, skills and objectivity to listen, without judgment or criticism.
 This includes supporting you to make to your own decisions and helping you to consider the effects and consequences of those choices and actions.

-We work together to explore personal resources and support which can be helpful in tackling difficulties.
-Where appropriate, we may identify ways to challenge negative thoughts or behaviour and to help build confidence and self esteem.
+I work together with you to identify personal resources, support and solutions which may be helpful in tackling your difficulties.
+Where appropriate, we may explore ways to challenge negative thoughts or behaviour and to help build confidence and self esteem.

 Although you should feel able to discuss any issue in your therapy, I do have experience and additional training in specialist areas, including what is called "interpersonal and relational trauma".

 This area includes post traumatic stress, childhood physical abuse or neglect, male and female childhood sexual abuse, male and female adult sexual assault and rape, male and female domestic abuse.